trybick/trance-tuner/website/src/markdown/docs.md

 #### macOS

 - Extract zip file
-- Copy the Tray Tuner application into the Applications folder
+- Copy the Trance Tuner application into the Applications folder
 - Double-click to open.
-Because the app is not signed (requires \$99/year which I haven't committed to yet), you should receive a warning that this cannot be opened.
+You should receive a warning that this cannot be opened.
 - Go to Systems Preferences --> Security & Privacy --> and click "Open Anyway"

 #### Windows

 - Extract zip file
-- Double-click TrayTuner.exe to open.
+- Double-click TranceTuner.exe to open.

 #### Linux

 - Extract zip file
 - Run the executable.
-For example `./Tray Tuner` in a terminal.
+For example `./TranceTuner` in a terminal.

 ## Usage <a name="usage"></a>